 Throughout 2023, Procurement teams will focus on digitisation, sustainability, strategic sourcing, vendor relationships, and vendor risk management.

-These new areas of focus help them save money, reduce their environmental impact, and improve their business’s reputation.
+These new areas of focus help them save money, reduce their environmental impact, and improve their business’s reputation - all whilst battling issues such as supply chain disruptions and increasing compliance requirements.

 Let’s explore five procurement trends that are going to grow in importance throughout 2023.